phoenix-rtos/phoenix-rtos-doc/coding/index.md

 #include "console.h"
 #include "stm32.h"
 ```
-### PS-CODE-055
+### PS-CODE-058
 MACROS should not be used in the code.

-### PS-CODE-056
+### PS-CODE-059
-The preprocessor conditionals like `#if` or `if def' should not be used in the code.
+The preprocessor conditionals like `#if` or `if def` should not be used in the code.
 #### Note:
-The use of preprocessing conditionals makesit harder to follow the code logic and can be used only if it is absolutely necessary.
+The use of preprocessing conditionals makes it harder to follow the code logic and can be used only if it is absolutely necessary.

-### PS-CODE-057
+### PS-CODE-060
 Preprocessing conditionals shall be formatted as the following example:
 ```c
 #ifndef NOMMU
     process->mapp = &process->map;